-The so-called WannaCry virus cyberattack described as “startling” in its scale” affected hundreds of thousands of computer systems worldwide, including Britain’s public health system and corporations in Asia, Europe and the U.S. It has set off alarms at the top levels of the U.S. government because hackers are believed to have attacked Microsoft Windows programs using software stolen from the National Security Agency.
+The cyberattack, described as “startling” in its scale,” affected hundreds of thousands of computer systems worldwide, including Britain’s public health system and corporations in Asia, Europe and the U.S. It has set off alarms at the top levels of the U.S. government because hackers are believed to have attacked Microsoft Windows programs using software stolen from the National Security Agency.

 Effects of the ransomware attack, in which hackers demand to be paid in order to help remove harmful programs or open access to infected files, are still unwinding but Finra officials at the annual meeting’s closing session said all brokerage firms should be reacting.

 Technology must be up to date, software patches must be installed and checked for operational soundness, and attack-response guidelines should be in place.
-Both regulators and firms need better predefined playbooks spelling out what roles officials will play during an attack and how to coordinate with each other, Wollman said.
+Both regulators and firms need better predefined playbooks spelling out what roles officials will play during and in the aftermath of an attack and how to coordinate with each other, Wollman said.

 The Federal Reserve Board of Governors and other banking regulators have said they are creating rules on on Enhanced Cyber Risk Management Standards as required by Congress and telling banks and firms to adopt risk-based approaches to cybersecurity.